 Even if you are a pro at packing for a Caribbean cruise, an Alaska cruise is a different experience and you may have trouble deciding what to pack.
 It starts with trading the shorts for rain pants and the sundresses for sweaters.
-But don’t worry, this packing list includes everything you should need for an Alaskan cruise based on our experience aboard the Norwegian Bliss on a summer cruise from Seattle.
+But don’t worry, this packing list includes everything you need for an Alaskan cruise based on our experience aboard the Norwegian Bliss on a summer cruise from Seattle.

 Of course, some of what you pack will depend on which Alaska cruise shore excursions you choose (especially if you pick more active excursions) and your ports of call.
 It always pays to check the weather for your ports ahead of time, but the secret is to be prepared and this packing list will help!